digipolisantwerp/correlation_aspnetcore/README.md

 ## HttpClientExtensions

-In order to use the correlation values when calling another api you can use the **HttpClient** extension methods provided in this toolbox.
+In order to use the correlation values when calling another api you can use the **HttpClient** extension methods provided in this Digipolis.

 Two overloads are available.
 The first takes an **ICorrelationContext** as argument and sets the values on the headers.
 ``` csharp